Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 “Time is never money.
 You can make more money, but you cannot make more time.”

 Maximum productivity refers to achieving the greatest results in the shortest period of time.
 This is an art that the most successful and influential people today have mastered.
-There are five key principles relating to this art:
+There are five key principles for this:

 1. Concentrating on your outcome.
 When the goal is too big or far away, action steps are less clear.
 Breaking down your goal into smaller, actionable steps will make it easier to see how you can achieve the outcome you desire.

 2. Staying focused on the true goal.
 Being productive isn’t about being busy all the time.
 Instead, it’s about focusing on a few critical factors that greatly influence your results.
-Instead of trying to fit in as many actions as you can into your day, it’s more important to eliminate the actions that are unnecessary.
 Essentially, know what needs to be done and eliminate everything else.